w3c/w3c-website-redesign-documentation/_docs/2020-08-27-proposed-site-map-v2.md

   * Validators
   * W3C API

-### News and Insights
+### News and insights

 Content related to news, press releases, blogs and other articles from W3C.

-* News and Insights (listing of recent content across news, blogs, press releases, in the media)
+* News and insights (listing of recent content across news, blogs, press releases, in the media)
   * News
     * News feed
   * Blogs